austint1121/VenusMovieAnalysis/README.md

 ├── Images                              <- Folder containing graphs from notebook and presentation │   └── ...
 ├── DS_Project_Presentation.pdf         <- PDF version of project presentation
-├── VenusFinalNotebook.ipynb            <- Narrative documentation of analysis in Jupyter notebook └── README.md                           <- The top-level README for reviewers of this project
+├── Movie_Analysis.ipynb                <- Narrative documentation of analysis in Jupyter notebook └── README.md                           <- The top-level README for reviewers of this project